 Coconut meat is packed with amino acids.
 In fact, it contains 17 of the 20 amino acids your body needs to keep going strong.

 Just eating the meat of the coconut is delicious, but if fresh coconut isn’t around – grab some shredded coconut, and add it to a smoothie.
+Speaking of smoothies, read about our 3 day smoothie detox.

 Is it possible to be L-Ornithine deficient?